-5. Signatures contained in documents that fall within the scope of the FOI request have been excluded from this request.
+5. Personal email addresses, signatures and telephone numbers contained in documents that fall within the scope of the FOI request, duplicates of documents, and documents sent to or from the applicant are excluded from this request.
 Defence has only considered final versions of documents.